naveenccmsd/Ayan/README.md

 - lines can have a thickness of 6px.
 - The icons should be drawn in black.
-- Can have opacity as 25%,50%,75%.
-(Can have mutilple of 20 if icon demands it).
+- Can have opacity as 25%, 50%, 75%. (also mutilple of 20 if icon demands it).

 ## Credits